treeverse/lakeFS/docs/index.md

 Human error, misconfiguration, or wide-ranging systematic effects are unavoidable.
-When they do happen, erroneous data may make it into production or critical data assets might accidentally by deleted.
+When they do happen, erroneous data may make it into production or critical data assets might accidentally be deleted.

 By their nature, backups are a wrong tool for recovering from such events.
 Backups are periodic events that are usually not tied to performing